y1zhou/knowledge-base/content/series/linear-algebra/9-projection-matrix/index.md

 ---
 title: "Projection Matrix"
 date: 2020-10-23T13:21:22-04:00
-summary: "" # appears in list of posts
+summary: "We introduce idempotent matrices and the projection matrix.
+Both are very important concepts in statistical analyses such as linear regression." # appears in list of posts
 categories: ["Linear Algebra"] # main category; shown in post metadata
-tags: ["Linear Algebra", "Matrix"] # list of related tags
+tags: ["Linear Algebra", "Matrix", "Operation", "Statistics", "Regression"] # list of related tags

 slug: "linear-algebra-projection-matrix"
 toc: true # table of contents button in post